Avalon Psychotherapy Associates, LLC

 Trauma-informed therapy means that your therapist has at a minimum a basic understanding of the neurobiology of trauma and how it shows up as common experiences in the lives of people seeking therapy.

-Here at Avalon Psychotherapy Associates, LLC, our therapists are trained in this area and offer psychotherapy that is focused on healing both event-based trauma (car accident, medical event, assault) and relational trauma (wounds from imperfect relationships with parents and other important caregivers in childhood).
+Here at Avalon Psychotherapy Associates, LLC, our therapists are trained in this area and offer psychotherapy that is focused on healing both event-based trauma (car accident, medical event, assault/sexual assault) and relational trauma (wounds from imperfect relationships with parents and other important caregivers in childhood).